dmedine/bob--windows/README.txt

+***This code is entirely by Miller Puckette with the exception of a few modifications to the file makefile.include.
+The reason for this hosting is to have a copy of the extern that is compiled for windows.***

 The bob~ object.
 BSD licensed; Copyright notice is in bob~ source code.

 Imitates a Moog resonant filter by Runge-Kutte numerical integration of